maangulo12/starter-kit/README.md

 ## Frequently Asked Questions (FAQ)

-#### 1. How do you run the application again after turning off my computer?
+#### 1. How do I run the application again after turning off my computer?
 Follow steps 3 through 8 from above.

 #### 2. I have made changes to a page but browser is not displaying the changes.